 How Do You Make General Tso’s Cauliflower

-When it comes to popular Chinese takeout dishes, it doesn’t get much better than General Tso’s, and specifically the sweet, tangy and oh-so-sticky sauce that makes it a fan favorite.
+When it comes to popular takeout dishes, it doesn’t get much better than General Tso’s, and specifically the sweet, tangy and oh-so-sticky sauce that makes it a fan favorite.

 My easy General Tso’s Chicken recipe has been such a hit (hello, all 5-star reviews!), I knew a vegetarian take was essential.
 So how does one turn a humble vegetable like cauliflower into a rockstar takeout-fakeout meal?
 With the below lineup of ingredients!

 A few pantry staples is all you need, plus my tips to ensure stir-fry success.
 And it all begins with coating the cauliflower in a simple mixture to ensure that essential crispy crust, which makes it the perfect sponge for the ultimate General Tso’s sauce.